AbhiTheModder/tgbackup_bot/README.md

    api_hash = YOUR_API_HASH
    bot_token = YOUR_BOT_TOKEN
-   clone = True # Set to False to disable message cloning
+   clone = True # Set to False to disable message cloning batch_size = 100 # Number of messages to forward per batch
    ```
    Message cloning means that the bot will send a copy of the message to the destination chat, preserving the original message's content, without author's tag/quote.